Projects per year

 |Published - 28 Feb 2019

 - Entrepreneurial opportunities

-Yoruk, E. (2019).
-Entrepreneurial and intrapreneurial growth in Central and Eastern European ventures driven by the fit between micro and macro level opportunity exploitation.
-UCL Centre for Comparative Studies of Emerging Economies Working Papers.
+FingerprintDive into the research topics of 'Entrepreneurial and intrapreneurial growth in Central and Eastern European ventures driven by the fit between micro and macro level opportunity exploitation'.
+Together they form a unique fingerprint.

 - 1 Finished